 Why are Democrats so averse to any suggestion of violence?
 Why are Republicans so enthusiastic about violence?
 And what role would violence likely play in the eventual replacement of white supremacy with a more just mythology?

 Much of the revulsion Democrats feel over the use of force in almost any context is a reaction to the enthusiastic celebration of violence in white supremacist mythology.
 To be an anti-racist in any real way in this country means exposing oneself to the constant threat of violence.
 Life in America leaves one with little imagination for how force might be used to create a just order.

 White supremacists engage in a kind of uncoordinated, spontaneous terrorism not for any strategic reason, but because it has always been central to their mythology.
 It’s a problem much broader than ostensibly race-related murders.
-America consistently maintains a murder rate competitive with countries undergoing civil wars, but our racial mass killings maintain a special place in this already bloody culture.
+America consistently maintains a murder rate competitive with a developing country, but our racial mass killings maintain a special place in this already bloody culture.
 Terrorism carried out by white men is an almost ritual, religious performance, a righteous expression of the authority of white men over the bodies of women, people of other races, and race traitors.
 In white supremacist mythology, violence is a sacrament.

 Most of the ostensibly white supremacist violence we see is carried out by lower caste, expendable whites, the stereotypical angry loners.
 They get their inspiration from higher caste whites who identify enemy targets, then they sacrifice themselves in a kind of ritual glorification.
 Bill O’Reilly had George Tiller murdered.
 The guy who pulled the trigger went to prison while O’Reilly continued to amass his fortune.
 Donald Trump inspired the mass murder of Hispanics at an El Paso WalMart, along with innumerable other incidents.